Scientific Name

 How to Grow and Care

 Choose a location that gets full sun and has well-draining soil.
 During the spring and summer, water Cleistocactus when the top inch (2.5 cm) of soil dries.
 In the fall, reduce watering to every five weeks if the soil dries out.
 During the winter, keep Cleistocactus dry, or the moist ground combined with the cool temperatures and dormancy may cause the roots to rot.
 Fertilize Cleistocactus with a low-nitrogen fertilizer during the active growth period.
-A slow-release fertilizer applied in the spring will be sufficient for the whole year.
+A slow-release fertilizer applied in the spring will be sufficient for the year.

 See more at How to Grow and Care for Cleistocactus.